YEAR OF INQUIRY 2019-2020

 This means that if you withdraw at any time in the month of September (even the second day of YOI) then you will receive a full refund less $100 cancellation fee (because of this you might consider staying for all of September if you feel uncertain–you’ll still have the same cancellation freedom).
 If you withdraw any time in the month of October, you’ll receive a full refund minus $200 trial period for the cancellation fee.
 We want to make sure this is the right program for you and that it’s all around a good match for everyone!

-If you choose to stay in the program after November 1st, 2018, there are no refunds.
+If you choose to stay in the program after November 1st, 2019, there are no refunds.
 It’s very difficult to fill your space.
+You will need to make your monthly payment through August, 2020.
+There is a good discount for paying in full at the beginning as it saves a lot of time, fees and effort administratively.

 WE SINCERELY HOPE THIS HELPS you feel comfortable in enrolling in YOI and giving it a try for 2 months.